A perturbative triples correction to relativistic Quadratic Unitary Coupled Cluster Method: Theory, Implementation and Benchmarking: Result and Discussion

 \subsection{Ionziation Potential and Electron Affinity}

 To assess the performance of the qUCCSD[T] method for electronic properties sensitive to both correlation and relativistic effects, we calculated vertical ionization potentials (IP) and electron affinities (EA) for a series of hydrogen halides (HF, HCl, HBr, HI, HAt) and group 13 heavy elements (In, Tl, Nh), respectively.
 All calculations were performed using uncontracted aug-cc-pVTZ and aug-cc-pVQZ basis sets for lighter elements and dyall.ae3z/ae4z basis sets for heavier elements.
-The s-aug-dyall.ae3z/ s-aug-dyall.ae4z basis set has been used for the heavy elements in the electron affinity calculations.
+The s-aug-dyall.ae3z/ s-aug-dyall.ae4z basis set has been used for the heavy elements in the EA calculations.
 The TIGHTFNS setting has been used for all the calculations.
-Table \ref{table:IP} shows that the qUCCSD[T] method yields ionization potentials that are highly consistent with experimental data\cite{banna1975molecular,cormack1997high,yencha1998threshold,rothe2013measurement,adam1992high}, and often identical with CCSD(T) values.
-For example, the calculated IP of HCl using the qUCCSD[T] method is 12.71 eV (qz basis), very close to the experimental value of 12.74 ± 0.009 eV.
+Table \ref{table:IP} shows that the qUCCSD[T] method yields IPs that are highly consistent with experimental data,\cite{banna1975photoelectron,cormack1997high,yencha1998threshold,rothe2013astatine,adam1992high} and often identical with CCSD(T) values.
+For example, the calculated IP of HCl using the qUCCSD[T] method is 12.718 eV (qz basis), very close to the experimental value of 12.74 ± 0.009 eV.
 Similar accuracy is observed for the heavier halides such as HBr and HI, confirming the efficacy of the relativistic framework.
 In almost all cases, the inclusion of partial triples correction improved upon the qUCCSD method, except for the HF molecule, where the results are of similar quality.

-Table \ref{table:EA} presents electron affinities, where qUCCSD[T] again demonstrates good agreement with experimental references.
+Table \ref{table:EA} presents EAs, where qUCCSD[T] again demonstrates good agreement with experimental references.
 For example, the EA of Tl calculated using qUCCSD[T] is 0.2828 eV (qz), compared to the experimental value of 0.32005 eV.
 While a slight underestimation is observed, the overall trend across In, Tl, and Nh is well-reproduced, highlighting the robustness of the qUCCSD[T] approach for systems with substantial spin–orbit coupling.
-The inclusion of the triples correction significantly improves over the qUCCSD results and gives a value comparable to the CCSD(T) method.

-These results underline the capacity of the qUCCSD[T] method to deliver balanced accuracy even for energy differences, extending its applicability beyond thermochemistry and structural predictions.
+The inclusion of the triples correction significantly improves over the qUCCSD results and gives a value comparable to the CCSD(T) method.These results underline the capacity of the qUCCSD[T] method to deliver balanced accuracy even for energy differences, extending its applicability beyond thermochemistry and structural predictions.